sslab-gatech/winnie/README.md

 ## Building

 We try to make the build process as streamlined as possible.
 Still, you need to prepare the build environment before compiling.
-We tested on Visual Studio 2017.
+You can use Visual Studio 2017 or 2019.

 ### Generate csrss offsets
 The forklib relies on hardcoded offsets that are reverse-engineered from `csrss.dll` and `ntdll.dll`.
 As you might expect, these offsets vary from system-to-system. **If the offsets are wrong, the fuzzer will not work.
 You need to regenerate the offsets and recompile for YOUR system.** To generate them: